 [T]he apostles were willing to die for something they had seen with their own eyes and touched with their own hands.
 They were in a unique position not to just believe Jesus rose from the dead but to know for sure.
 And when you’ve got eleven credible people with no ulterior motives, with nothing to gain and a lot to lose, who all agree they observed something with their own eyes – now you’ve got some difficulty explaining that away.

 People will die for their religious beliefs if they sincerely believe those beliefs are true, and many people have died for a lie that they believed was true.
-However, people won’t die for beliefs that they know are false.
-If the resurrection of Jesus Christ did not occur, the apostles should have known.
-To the contrary, the apostles knew that Jesus had been resurrected, because they were eyewitnesses.
+However, it is highly unlikely that people would die for beliefs that they know are false.
+If the resurrection of Jesus Christ did not occur, the inner circle of His disciples certainly would have known.
+To the contrary, they knew that He had been resurrected, because they were eyewitnesses.
 Their belief in the resurrection of Jesus was not merely ideological, philosophical, or theological.
 And, since they were willing to die for their beliefs, it is reasonable to conclude that they were convinced that Jesus Christ was indeed resurrected from death.

-Could the apostles have been mistaken about the resurrection of Jesus Christ?
-Is it possible that the accounts of Jesus Christ’s resurrection are attributable to hallucinations?
+But, could the inner circle of Jesus Christ’s disciples have been mistaken about the resurrection of Jesus?
+Is it possible that the accounts of His resurrection are attributable to hallucinations?